 - Pick a business letterhead template that fits your goals.

-- Add, remove or rearrange elements using the drag and drop canvas.
+- Add, remove or rearrange elements in the template using the drag-and-drop editor.

-- Insert your own logo, name, and address.
+- Insert your logo, name, and address in the template.

 - Customize the colors, fonts, and icons to fit your brand.